cshipman1/smart-pomodoro-timer/README.md

 # Smart Pomodoro Timer
-Arduino-based Pomodoro timer with motion detection and logging
+Arduino-based Pomodoro timer with motion detection and logging.
+Work in Progress.

 ## Purpose